-It is undisputed – you want to engage in regular exercise for your target weight goals, your body’s health, your mental health.
 You know you feel better when you engage in some form of physical activity.
-And yet, even though we know and understand the many benefits to working out, sometimes finding the motivation to work out can be a challenge – for some more than others.
-You’re busy, you’ve been working all day and there’s too much at home to get done that’s a bigger priority, you’re too tired, and the list goes on.
+And yet, even though we know the benefits of exercise, sometimes finding the motivation to work out can be a challenge.
+You’re busy, you’ve been working all day and there’s too much at home to get done, you’re too tired, and the list goes on.
 Truth is, there is always a reason not to do something, and exercising can make the top of that list.
-So how do we ensure we are getting in our oh so important exercise, motivating ourselves to make sure it happens?
+So how do we ensure we are getting our exercise?
+How do we motivate ourselves to make sure it happens?

 - Ensure it’s a form of exercise you enjoy, then it won’t be a ‘chore’, but fun!